jsnorek/techtonica-assignments/weather-app-v2/README.md

 ## Testing

 To run debugging tests on your forms, open a new terminal and navigate into your client folder (`cd client`) and run the command `npm run test`

+## Edge Cases

+- **API Error Handling**: This app displays a timed error message for API errors based on API documentation and which error code is occurring.
+- **Database Error Handling**: Postman was used to make sure endpoints worked correctly

+## Database Schema

+The database schema includes tables for users and for user_passwords that have user_id number as a foreign key:

+-**users**: Stores user_id, username, favorite_city
+-**user_passwords**: Stores password_id, user_id, password_hash, created_at

 ## Contributing